When we look at vehicles the Army categorises them three ways; A, B and C

-Stalwart was largely replaced by Support Helicopters but many miss its go anywhere abilities and the vulnerability, weather based availability and high cost of helicopters are issues that have yet to be resolved, making a vehicular solution still attractive.
+Stalwart was largely replaced by Support Helicopters but many miss its go-anywhere abilities and the vulnerability, weather-based availability and high cost of helicopters are issues that have yet to be resolved, making a vehicular solution still attractive.

-A Next Generation Stalwart
+A Next-Generation Stalwart

-Perhaps in looking at a next generation Stalwart the first thing to do is decide what we don’t want.
+Perhaps in looking at a next-generation Stalwart the first thing to do is decide what we don’t want.

 Massive fuel consumption, complexity and all round general unreliability were the Stalwarts strong points!

 However, a lot of these were due to the technology of the day, it was designed in the late fifties after all and automotive technology has moved on.
-Central to design was its ability to swim and we might take a different view on this for a modern version.
+Central to the design was its ability to swim and we might take a different view on this for a modern version.